-- >>> Have all electrical work done by a qualified electrician. - Only use one heat-producing appliance (such as a coffee maker, toaster, space heater, etc.) plugged into a receptacle outlet at a time. - Major appliances (refrigerators, dryers, washers, stoves, air conditioners, etc.) should be plugged directly into a wall receptacle outlet.
-Extension cords and plug strips should not be used. - Arc fault circuit interrupters (AFCIs) shut off electricity when a dangerous condition occurs.
+- ))) Have all electrical work done by a qualified electrician. - >>>> When you are buying or remodeling a home, have it inspected by a qualified inspector. - Only use one heat-producing appliance (such as a coffee maker, toaster, space heater, etc.) plugged into a receptacle outlet at a time. - Major appliances (refrigerators, dryers, washers, stoves, air conditioners, etc.) should be plugged directly into a wall receptacle outlet.
+Extension cords and plug strips should not be used. - M Arc fault circuit interrupters (AFCIs) shut off electricity when a dangerous condition occurs.
 Consider having them installed in your home.
-Use a qualified electrician. - W Use ground fault circuit interrupters (GFCIs) to reduce the risk of shock.
-GFCIs shut off an electrical circuit when it becomes a shock hazard.
-They should be installed inside the home in bathrooms, kitchens, garages and basements.
-All outdoor receptacles should be GFCI protected. - >>> Test AFCIs and GFCIs once a month to make sure they are working properly. - Check electrical cords to make sure they are not running across doorways or under carpets.
+Use a qualified electrician. - Test AFCIs and GFCIs once a month to make sure they are working properly. - Deck electrical cords to make sure they are not running across doorways or under carpets.
 Extension cords are intended for temporary use.
 Have a qualified electrician add more receptacle outlets so you don't have to use extension cords.